bglamadrid/pugtail/README.md

 ## Building in production mode

-You _must_ supply an `/src/environment.prod.ts` file to run a production build, otherwise the process will throw an error.
-This is due to a dependency from the contact form script.
+The project as-is has a contact script that depends on a `/src/environment.prod.json` file.
+You must supply one to run a production build, otherwise the process will throw an error.

-The contact script uses a POST call to an external, protected API for sending mails (whose implementation is left completely up to you, by the way).
-And as you'd expect, access to that API is meant to be secured.
-Which is why environment files are unversioned; to prevent leaking related secrets into the codebase.

 **But if you don't need to include a contact form**, you can either:
-- Comment or remove the `NormalModuleReplacementPlugin` bits in the `webpack.config.js` file.
+- Comment or remove the `NormalModuleReplacementPlugin` bits in the `webpack.config.*.js` file.
 - Rewrite the `/src/scripts/contact.ts` file, or remove it along with any references to it.